httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 It is RECOMMENDED that header field names be short (even when field compression is used, there is an overhead) but appropriately specific.
 In particular, if a header field is specific to an application, an identifier for that application can form a prefix to the header field name, separated by a "-".

-For example, if the "example" application needs to create three headers, they might be called "example-foo", "example-bar" and "example-baz".
+For example, if the "example" application needs to create three header fields, they might be called "example-foo", "example-bar" and "example-baz".
 Note that the primary motivation here is to avoid consuming more generic field names, not to reserve a portion of the namespace for the application; see {{!RFC6648}} for related considerations.

 The semantics of existing HTTP header fields MUST NOT be re-defined without updating their registration or defining an extension to them (if allowed).
 For example, an application using HTTP cannot specify that the `Location` header field has a special meaning in a certain context.

-See {{caching}} for the interaction between headers and HTTP caching; in particular, request header fields that are used to "select" a response have impact there, and need to be carefully considered.
+See {{caching}} for the interaction between header fields and HTTP caching; in particular, request header fields that are used to "select" a response have impact there, and need to be carefully considered.

 See {{state}} for considerations regarding header fields that carry application state (e.g., Cookie).